 You might find that your child wants to sell other things, too.
 Think otter pops, artwork, gently used toys, or books.
 Once they get into the entrepreneurial spirt, it’s hard to stop them.
 Remind them that people might not be in the market for these items (like when my nephew wanted to charge $100 for the poster he had colored in), but they are welcome to try if they’d like.

 Keep it simple, and keep it fun!
 We took a poster board and wrote “Lila’s Lemonade” in big, block letters.
 Lila spent about half an hour diligently coloring it in, and we were ready to hang it up and start our sale.
 If you don’t live near a busy street, consider making a couple of signs to hang in higher-traffic areas to point customers in the right direction.

 Lila also wanted me to use my phone to “text her friends” about her sale.
 Post quickly on Facebook (only to your friends and family list!), and a few of our friends were able to make it over before we closed shop.
 Having her friends there made it extra special, and a little more fun, too.

-Step Six: Money Matters
+Step Six: Using a Lemonade Stand to Teach Money Matters

 Next up on the lemonade stand checklist, you’ll need to make sure that you have change for your customers.
 We raided our loose change jar and rounded up some dollars from Lila’s piggy bank to make sure we could give our friends and neighbors the correct change.
 (Side note: having money from the start makes your profits look larger to your kiddo, and keeps them from getting depressed when their sales are low).